distante/saninn-logger/README.md

 `npm install @saninn/logger`.

 If you want to use it as es6, commonjs or iife download the respective assets in the [Releases Page](https://github.com/distante/saninn-logger/releases/).
 As alternative you can clone this project, run `npm install` and `npm run build-bundles`.

+_Note: The iife version contains a Polyfill for Javascript Proxy Api._

 ## Basic usage